oven-sh/security-provider-template/README.md

 > [!WARNING]
 > This feature is currently unfinished but will be shipping soon.
 Track progress at https://github.com/oven-sh/bun/pull/21183

-A template for creating custom security providers for Bun's package installation process.
-Security providers allow you to scan packages against your own threat intelligence feeds and control the installation flow based on security advisories.
+A template for creating a security provider for Bun's package installation process.
+Security providers scan packages against your threat intelligence feeds
+and control whether installations proceed based on detected threats.

 ## How It Works

-When packages are installed via Bun, your security provider should:
+When packages are installed via Bun, your security provider:

-1. **Receive** package information (name, version)
+1. **Receives** package information (name, version)
-2. **Query** your threat intelligence API
+2. **Queries** your threat intelligence API
-3. **Validate** the response data
+3. **Validates** the response data
-4. **Categorize** threats based on severity
+4. **Categorizes** threats by severity
-5. **Return** an array of advisories that control installation behavior.
-Return an empty array if there are no advisories.
+5. **Returns** advisories to control installation (empty array if safe)

 ### Advisory Levels